lustre-labs/lustre/pages/guide/03-side-effects.md

 ## Writing your own effects

-When you need to do something one of the existing packages doesn't cover, you need to write your own effect.
+When you need to do something the existing packages don't cover, you can write your own effect.
 You can do that by passing a callback to [`effect.from`](https://hexdocs.pm/lustre/lustre/effect.html#from).
 Custom effects are called with an argument – commonly called `dispatch` – that you can use to send messages back to your application's `update` function.